orbeon/orbeon-forms-doc/XForms ~ Validation.md

 Attributes:

 - `level` attribute: optional, specifies an alert level (defaults to `error`)
-- `value`: XPath expression specifying the constraint
+- `constraint`: XPath expression specifying the constraint

 The `id` attribute is optional and useful to attach alerts.